arnaudjudge/demo_calculcan/README.md

 # Setup

-Download Cifar-10, extract to your desired data folder.
+Download Cifar-10 (https://www.cs.toronto.edu/~kriz/cifar.html),copy to desired location.
+Easiest way is to download locally first, as CC restricts external connections.
 Scratch can be useful for data as it has a lot of space available.

+Rename .env.example to .env and change default values to real ones:
-Change default path in .env this folder must contain folder cifar-10-batches-py.
+- Change default path in .env this folder must contain folder cifar-10-batches-py.
-Change log path in .env
+- Change log path in .env
-Add comet api key to .env
+- Add comet api key if wanted

 # Launch

-to run training:
+Training can be launched in two different ways:

+- Using sbatch and a launch script created manually:
-sbatch launch_cc.sh
+  - ``` sbatch launch_cc.sh ```

-or with hydra configs through submitit:
+- With hydra configs through submitit:

-python main.py +launcher=<CLUSTER-NAME> --multirun
+  - ```python main.py launcher=<CLUSTER-NAME> --multirun```